SystemsApproach/security/infra.rst

 When BGP was being developed in the 1980s and 1990s, TLS was still far in the future, and packet encryption and decryption operations were generally quite computationally expensive.
-So it made sense that the initial focus was on authenticating messages rather than providing the greater protection of encryption that TLS offers.
+So it made sense that the initial focus was on authenticating messages, first using MD5 and then with updated algorithms, rather than providing the greater protection of encryption that TLS offers.

 With this background, the idea of running BGP over TLS is an area of